THE DOC AND CHEF SHOW EP. 9: TO GLUTEN OR NOT TO GLUTEN? // SUPPORTING SCIENCE AND THE RECIPE

 Celiac disease is typically diagnosed through blood tests that measure certain antibodies related to gluten intolerance, followed by confirmation through a small intestine biopsy.[3]

-The only effective treatment for celiac disease is a strict gluten-free diet.
 By avoiding gluten-containing foods, individuals with celiac disease can prevent further damage to the small intestine and alleviate symptoms.[4]

 If you suspect you have celiac disease or are experiencing symptoms, it's crucial to seek medical advice for proper evaluation and management.